gyetvan-andras/ModernLook-OSX/README.md

 This component is used for MLMainWindow's contentView.
 It draws as a colored, rounded rectangle.
 You can specify it's color by overriding the backgroundColor property.

 ##MLToolbar
 This component can be used for MLMainWindow's toolbar.
-This component has nothing common with standard NSToolbar, it simple NSView which just draws the window buttons.
+This component has nothing common with standard NSToolbar, it is a simple NSView which just draws the window buttons.
 The content of the toolbar can be designed in IB.
+The background color can be specified with backgroundColor property, which is transparent by default.

 ##MLContentView
 You must use this component as your window content base class.
+The background color can be specified with backgroundColor property, which is transparent by default.

 #Window setup
 You can design your window in IB and it is up to you how to layout stuffs.
 Generally you should add a toolbar and content view to the window, specifying the Custom Class property accordingly.